Thena: Beginnings

 Thena was born in the city of Olympia in ancient Greece, and is thus one of the Eternals of Olympia.
 Originally named Azura, but her father Zuras had her name changed by royal decree to resemble that of Zeus' daughter Athena (Roman name Minerva) to seal the treaty between the Olympian gods and the Eternals, in which the Eternals would act as the gods representatives on Earth, with Thena serving as Athena's personal representative.
 Due to this, she has often been mistaken for Athena and Minerva.
-The city of Athens was apparently built for her, not the goddess, although Thena later allowed it to be conquered by the Spartans in 404 B.C.
+The city of Athens was apparently built for her, not the goddess, although Thena later allowed it to be conquered by the Spartans in 404 BC.

 Thena became a scholar and a warrior as she grew.
 She encountered Kro in Babylon 2,500 years ago.
 He had a chance to slay her, but did not; as the years passed, the two of them grew closer together.
 Thena and Kro made love during the Vietnam War, resulting in Thena becoming pregnant with twins.
 She placed them inside of Ms. Ritter, an infertile woman, who raised them as her own twin children, Donald and Deborah.